$p$-adic families of automorphic forms in the $\mu$-ordinary setting: Structure theorems in the -ordinary case

 \subsubsection{Kodaira--Spencer morphism}

 We briefly review the Kodaira--Spencer morphism here.
 Details are available in \cite{CF, lan, EDiffOps, E09, EFMV}.
-Let $\pi: A\rightarrow S$ be a smooth proper morphism of schemes, and suppose $A$ is an abelian scheme with polarization $\lambda: A\rightarrow A\dual$.
+Let $\pi: A\rightarrow S$ be a smooth proper morphism of schemes (with $S$ still as above), and suppose $A$ is an abelian scheme with polarization $\lambda: A\rightarrow A\dual$.
 For any such $A$, we define

 By taking the first hypercohomology of the exact sequence

 we obtain an exact sequence

 with $\iota_{\omega_{A/S}}$ denoting inclusion.
 The Kodaira--Spencer morphism $KS$ is the composition of morphisms